jovenwayfarer/human_protein_atlas/README.md

 ## Weights preparation
 To convert weight files from PyTorch Lightning to vanilla Pytorch run the following command.<br/>
 ```$ python convert2pytorch.py```

+## Inference
+You must upload the checkpoints of trained models to the kaggle dataset and create a submission notebook.